Guide

 • Payment processing: Charges saved payment methods automatically on the due date

 Choose the automation level that fits your business.
-Service businesses with recurring clients benefit most from automatic payments, while project-based businesses may prefer automated invoicing with reminder sequences.
+Service businesses with recurring clients benefit most from automatic payments.
+Project-based businesses may prefer automated invoicing with reminder sequences.

 Why automatic billing reduces missed payments

-Automatic billing prevents late payments by removing the manual steps where delays happen.
-When invoicing, reminders, and payment collection run automatically, clients receive consistent communication and you don't lose time chasing payments.
+Automatic billing reduces missed payments by removing the manual steps where delays happen.
+When invoicing, reminders, and payment collection run automatically, clients receive consistent communication and you spend less time chasing payments.

 The time cost of manual collections